Refinement on spectral Tur\'{a}n's theorem: Refinement for triangle-free graphs

-\item[\ding{78}] If $|A|x_a < |B|x_b$, then we can delete $|D|-1$ vertices from $D$ with its incident edges, and add $|D|-1$ vertices to $C$ and join these vertices to $B\cup \{u\}$.
+\ding{78}~ If $|A|x_a < |B|x_b$, then we can delete $|D|-1$ vertices from $D$ with its incident edges, and add $|D|-1$ new vertices to $C$ and join these new vertices to every vertex of $B\cup \{u\}$.
 Similarly, we can show that this process will increase the spectral radius strictly.
 From the above discussion, we can always remove the vertices to force either $|C|=1$ or $|D|=1$.
 Without loss of generality, we may assume that $|C|=1$ and $C=\{c\}$.

+\ding{77}~ If $x_u\ge x_c$, then we remove $|B|-1$ vertices from $B$ with its incident edges, and add $|B|-1$ new vertices to $D$ and join these vertices to $A\cup \{u\}$.
+We keep the weight of these new vertices being $x_b$ and denote the new graph by $G^*$.
+Then